 Detailed spatial analysis has been undertaken to build the digital platform.
 We have integrated property and technical data layers across multiple categories such as flooding, soil profile and salinity, open space, tree canopy, active transport, stormwater infrastructure, biodiversity, heat vulnerability and indigenous culture and heritage.

 This provides a unique integrated geographic platform to understand the opportunities, constraints, environmental and cultural values across the catchment.
 The interaction of these layers will help us to identify the areas most important and most able to deliver the green-blue outcomes for Wianamatta, and support long-term coordination, planning, investment and delivery across the eight local government areas in the catchment.

 Precinct delivery strategy

 The Wianamatta South Creek Precinct is an initial planning focus within the state led Western Sydney Aerotropolis planning area.
-The Precinct covers an area of approximately 1,330 hectares, and its boundary is defined in the State Environmental Planning Policy Western Sydney Aerotropolis 2020 (Aerotropolis SEPP).
-Precinct Plans for the initial precincts in the Western Sydney Aerotropolis planning area are currently being finalised, following exhibition of the Draft Plans from November 2020 to March 2021.
-You can read the Draft Precinct Plans and submissions received on the NSW Planning Portal.
+The Precinct covers an area of approximately 1,330 hectares, and its boundary is defined in the State Environmental Planning Policy (Precincts - Western Parkland City).
+Following exhibition of the draft plan from November 2020 to March 2021, the Western Sydney Aerotropolis Precinct Plan is now final.

 Having a clear strategy to deliver the outcomes for the Precinct is important to provide certainty to landowners about the implications for their land.
 The strategy will also be important for current and potential future asset owners and managers to establish the Precinct’s delivery priorities, clarify responsibilities for management and identify funding pathways.